What is ExpressRoute?

-How do I enable routing between my site-to-site VPN connection and my ExpressRoute?
+How can routing between site-to-site VPN connection and ExpressRoute be established?

-If you want to enable routing between your branch connected to ExpressRoute and your branch connected to a site-to-site VPN connection, you'll need to set up Azure Route Server.
+If you want to enable routing between your branches connected to ExpressRoute and branches connected to a site-to-site VPN connection, you need to set up Azure Route Server.

 Why is there a public IP address associated with the ExpressRoute gateway on a virtual network?

 The public IP address is used for internal management only, and doesn't constitute a security exposure of your virtual network.

 Are there limits on the number of routes I can advertise?

 Yes.
 ExpressRoute accepts up to 4000 prefixes for private peering and 200 prefixes for Microsoft peering.
 You can increase the limit to 10,000 routes for private peering when using ExpressRoute premium.

 Are there restrictions on IP ranges I can advertise over the BGP session?

 We don't accept private prefixes (RFC1918) for the Microsoft peering BGP session.
 We accept any prefix size up to /32 prefix on both the Microsoft and the private peering.